WildGums/CakeScripts/README.md

 - If the main folder (for example: C:\Source) does not exist the script creates it
 - The repository folder names are inferred from the repository url (last part before the .git)
 - The repository folders automatically created
-- The "develop" branch is cloned, this is currently hardcoded
+- The "develop" branch is cloned.
+If there is no develop branch, then falls back to master
 - If the repository folder already exist, then the clone for that repository is skipped and a yellow warning message will be displayed to the user.
 This is because the clone overwrites the file (no merge) so potentially existing work would be destroyed.

 ### Implementation details